 Some medicines may interfere with Diltiazem Sandoz CD capsules.
 These include:

 dantrolene (a muscle relaxant)

-cyclosporin which you may have been given after an operation or because of rheumatoid arthritis
+ciclosporin which you may have been given after an operation or because of rheumatoid

 rifampicin (an antibiotic)